NTU Career Tracks 2026

 • Don’t expect employers to shortlist you for an interview on the spot.
 Instead, offer your contact details for any necessary follow-up.

-• Don’t dismiss any company too quickly.
-Most organisations have a wide range of roles that could match what you are looking for.
+• Don’t dismiss any organisation too quickly.
+Most have a wide range of roles that could match what you are looking for.

 • Don’t ask personal questions that are irrelevant to the job or industry.